Vietnam.vn - Nền tảng quảng bá Việt Nam

 At a regular press conference on the afternoon of July 18, responding to a request from the press to provide more information related to the six Vietnamese people, including four Vietnamese citizens, found dead at a hotel in Bangkok on July 15, Foreign Ministry spokesperson Pham Thu Hang said that immediately after receiving information about the incident, Prime Minister Pham Minh Chinh sent a telegram directing the Ministry of Foreign Affairs to closely coordinate with Thailand to investigate.

 "The Embassy is in constant contact with Thai authorities to support and guide the victims' families through funeral procedures when permitted.
-We once again send our deepest condolences to the victims and hope that their families will overcome this painful moment," Ms. Hang informed.
+We once again send our deepest condolences to the victims and hope that their families can overcome this painful moment," Ms. Hang informed.

 Previously, on July 17, answering a reporter's question regarding the death of 6 people at a hotel in Bangkok (Thailand), Foreign Ministry spokesperson Pham Thu Hang said that according to the latest information from the Vietnamese Embassy in Thailand, local authorities determined that 4 people were Vietnamese citizens.